devmutinda/django-project/README.md

 # django-project
-This repo contains discord server clone built using django.
+This repo contains a chat room web app created using django.